drizzle-team/onedollarstats-package/README.md

 ### Configure analytics

-> ⚠️ Initialize the analytics on every page for static sites, and to the root layout(app entrypoint) in spa apps.
+> ⚠️ Initialize analytics on every page for static sites, or at the root layout (app entrypoint) in SPA apps.
 > Calling `view` or `event` before `configure` will automatically initialize the tracker with the default configuration.

 ```ts